whsv26/2024-09-otus-spring-sviridov/hw15-spring-integration/README.md

-Реализовать обработку доменной сущности через каналы Spring Integration
+Implement Domain Entity Processing via Spring Integration Channels

-## Цель
+## Goal

-Участники смогут осуществлять "интеграцию" частей приложения с помощью EIP
+Participants will be able to "integrate" parts of the application using EIP

-## Результат
+## Result

-Приложение c применением EIP на Spring Integration
+Application using EIP with Spring Integration

-## Описание
+## Description

-- Выберите другую доменную область и сущности. Пример: превращение гусеницы в бабочку.
+- Choose a different domain area and entities.
+Example: transforming a caterpillar into a butterfly.
-- Опишите/сконфигурируйте процесс (IntegrationFlow) с помощью инструментария предоставляемого Spring Integration.
+- Describe/configure the process (IntegrationFlow) using the tools provided by Spring Integration.
-- Желательно использование MessagingGateway и subfolw (при необходимости).
+- It is recommended to use MessagingGateway and subflow (if necessary).